 - Few drops of ghee (optional, if making for babies do use, it helps to swallow the porridge easily)

 - nuts as desired (optional)

 - 4 tbsp. (¼ cup) Ragi flour / finger millet

 - Mix water,milk and flour thoroughly.
 Break up lumps if any.

 - Begin to cook this on a low to medium flame, stirring constantly to prevent burning and lumps.

 - After few minutes, you can see a glossy thick consistency.
 You can switch off the heat.

-- For sweet version: Add sugar/ jaggery and pour the milk to bring it to the consistency.
+- Add sugar/ jaggery and pour more milk if needed to bring it to the consistency.